-Within ten (10) days of receipt of the grievance, the Chair will hold a meeting with the grievant and the Union representative.
-In cases where the Union has filed the grievance, the meeting shall include the particular faculty member or members are named in the grievance and a Union representative.
-If such faculty member is unable to attend the meeting the Union may designate a second Union representative to be present at the meeting.
-In cases where no individual faculty member is named in the grievance, and the Union is acting as the grievant, then the Union may designate two (2) representatives to the meeting.
+Within ten (10) days of receipt of the grievance, the Chair will hold a meeting with the grievant and United Academics representative.
+In cases where United Academics has filed the grievance, the meeting shall include the particular faculty member or members are named in the grievance and a United Academics representative.
+If such faculty member is unable to attend the meeting United Academics may designate a second United Academics representative to be present at the meeting.
+In cases where no individual faculty member is named in the grievance, and United Academics is acting as the grievant, then United Academics may designate two (2) representatives to the meeting.
 For all meetings, the parties shall inform each other at least 24 hours in advance of the meeting as to those who will be participating in the meeting.
 The Chair, at their option, may have another administrator or support staff member at the meeting.

-If the grievance is not resolved at this meeting, then within ten (10) days of the meeting, the Department Chair shall forward a written response to the grievance to the grievant, with a copy to the Union representative.
+If the grievance is not resolved at this meeting, then within ten (10) days of the meeting, the Department Chair shall forward a written response to the grievance to the grievant, with a copy to the United Academics representative.

 STEP TWO: If the grievance is not resolved at Step One, then within ten (10) days of the receipt of the Step One answer, the grievance shall be filed at Step Two.
 The grievance must be presented in writing to the Dean of the school or college (or decanal equivalent) or their designee.
-Within fifteen (15) days of receipt of the grievance, the Dean or designee will hold a meeting with the grievant and the Union representative.
-In cases where the Union has filed the grievance, the meeting shall include the particular faculty member or members are named in the grievance and a Union representative.
-If such faculty member is unable to attend the meeting the Union may designate a second Union representative to be present at the meeting.
+Within fifteen (15) days of receipt of the grievance, the Dean or designee will hold a meeting with the grievant and the United Academics representative.
+In cases where United Academics has filed the grievance, the meeting shall include the particular faculty member or members are named in the grievance and a United Academics representative.
+If such faculty member is unable to attend the meeting United Academics may designate a second United Academics representative to be present at the meeting.

-In cases where no individual faculty member is named in the grievance, and the Union is acting as the grievant, then the Union may designate two (2) representatives to the meeting.
+In cases where no individual faculty member is named in the grievance, and United Academics is acting as the grievant, then United Academics may designate two (2) representatives to the meeting.